From London to Italy with love…

 When her boss Olivia is taken ill, Alice is sent on the work trip of a lifetime: to a villa in Sicily, to edit the autobiography of Hollywood bad boy Luther Carson.
 But it’s not all yachts, nightclubs and Camparis.
 Luther’s arrogant agent Sam wants him to ditch the book.
 Luther himself is gorgeous, charming and impossible to read.
 There only seems to be one way to get his attention, and it definitely involves mixing business with pleasure.
 Alice is out of the office, and into deep trouble…

-I had planned on this being a book for my holiday and with the best of intentions I managed to wait all of two days after it had been delivered, before starting it.
+I had planned on this being a book for my holiday and with the best of intentions I managed to wait all of two days after the delivery.
 The cover was so enticing that I knew there was no way I could wait weeks to read it

-Alice the main character is just getting over a relationship that ended via text when she is sent to Sicily to finish off a project her boss Olivia had been working on.
-This is Alice’s chance to prove herself as well as meet Luther the actor she has lusted after for many years.
+Alice the main character is just getting over a relationship that ended via text when her boss Olivia sends her to Sicily .
+Olivis requires her to finish off a project she had been working on.
+This is Alice’s chance to prove herself.
+As well as meet Luther the actor she has lusted after for many years.

-Along with Alice there are some really lovable characters in the book, in particular Marisa, Sam and Luther and throughout the story we see Alice form new friendships with all of these which take on different dynamics within the story.
+Along with Alice there are some really lovable characters in the book in particular Marisa, Sam and Luther. hroughout the story we see Alice form new friendships with all of these which take on different dynamics within the story.

 There are some nasty characters in the book; Annabel, Claudine, Simon and Olivia, but what makes this nice is that they don’t take over the story.
 They flit in and out without making your blood boil.